 When life gives you lemons…make a latte.

-That being said, below you’ll find two recipes: first, the traditional latte recipe that you can easily make with your espresso machine if you have one at home.
+Below you’ll find not one, but two recipes.
+First, a traditional latte recipe for your espresso machine.
 Second, a cafe au lait – a latte recipe that uses regular coffee.

 Coffee latte is made from 1 espresso shot and significant amount of steamed milk.
 The proper coffee to milk ratio for a latte is: 1/3 of espresso and 2/3 of steamed milk.
 You can even use 1/4 of espresso and 3/4 of steamed milk.